 Students must apply to the Journalism Department to become majors.
 They must do so by the end of the third full week of classes in the fall or spring semester.
 A student who is not accepted initially may reapply in subsequent semesters.
 Forms can be obtained online or in the Journalism Department Office, 468 Oak Hall.

 - Successful completion of at least 39 credits.
 (Students who are members in good standing of the University Honors Program may apply after completing 23 credits at UConn.)

-- Cumulative GPA of at least 2.8, successful performance on a timed writing exercise administered by the department.
+- Cumulative GPA of at least 2.8, or successful performance on a timed writing exercise administered by the department.
 Applicants taking the test must show mastery of the fundamental tools of writing, including spelling, grammar and syntax.
 The applicant’s academic record and goals also will be considered.